-In this session we delve into how the private sector in Sweden can work closer with development and humanitarian operations to accelerate progress towards the sustainable development goals while fostering Swedish innovation.
+In this event we delve into how the private sector in Sweden can work closer with development and humanitarian operations to accelerate progress towards achieving the sustainable development goals (SDGs) while fostering Swedish innovation.
 The event will showcase experiences from a selection of the 28 partners from Africa, Middle East, Latin America and Europe of the quadruple helix Vinnova sponsored project “sWASH&grow”.

 - Ulrika Modeer, Assistant Secretary-General, UNDP